mkolas/take-network/content/post/advent2017.md

 ### I Do Not Like Python For Recursive And Structural Questions

 Python is a blast to write when you're able to ignore scope and can use the built-in data structures, but becomes more error-prone when you want to do more "formal" things like specifically pass values or references.
-I've also had a few bad experiences with `copy` vs `copy.deepcopy`, and the fact that mutable objects are accessible globally is also potentially dangerous and a bit spooky to write.
+I've also had a few bad experiences with `copy` vs. `copy.deepcopy`, and the fact that mutable objects are accessible globally is also potentially dangerous and a bit spooky to write.

 (As an aside, [this blog post](https://jeffknupp.com/blog/2012/11/13/is-python-callbyvalue-or-callbyreference-neither/) is a pretty good rundown of some of the trickiness inherent in how Python binds variable names.
 The comments arguing that the author is wrong for opposite reasons are wonderful.)